- Politics and Social Issues»

 America in this form of slavery.

-Subsequently indentured servants from Europe were replaced by African slaves.
+Subsequently this form of indentured slavery was replaced by African slaves.

 This was done as a matter of efficacy.